siemens/ix/packages/documentation/docs/controls/_pill_styleguide.md

+## Guidelines

 Pills are components used to display small pieces of information in a compact and visually appealing way.
 Typically pills contain a concise label and sometimes an icon, and they aren't clickable or closable.

 ![Pill overview](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1377-3110&mode=design&t=ZmcRP4ggXtr8b7vZ-1)